Scenic view of the Brenta Dolomites

 View of the Brenta Dolomites in Autumn

-Mountains as Cold War battlegrounds
+Mountains through war and Cold War

 person climbing a ladder